-Femoral nerve damage causes severe pain in the buttock and upper leg pain.
+Femoral nerve damage causes severe pain in the buttock and upper anterior thigh and lower inner leg pain.

 Most folk have heard of sciatica, and the nerve which comes